Motivation

 But what if you don’t need all that power?
 What if the core reasons you’re using MikroTik hardware at home do not include any love for the RouterOS WiFi feature set, and you merely wanted to get that task done in the same box as the one giving you the services that you were specifically reaching for when you selected a RouterOS box?

-That's my situation.
+That’s my situation.
 My first several RouterOS products were wired-only devices, and when I did eventually buy a few MikroTik WiFi products to try out, they were for ancillary purposes.
-It was years after I began reworking my wired network in terms of RouterOS before I took the big step of replacing my home LAN's non-MikroTik WiFi Internet gateway with my present hAP ax³ and even then, I was more motivated by getting better control over my home's DNS setup than to improve WiFi.
+It was years after I began reworking my wired network in terms of RouterOS before I took the big step of replacing my home Internet gateway with a MikroTik AP, and even then, I was more motivated by getting better control over my home’s DNS setup than to improve WiFi.

 With all this in mind, I present the following minimal-effort single-AP WiFi configuration for use by others like me, ones who treat WiFi as an expedience for mobile hosts, used when one cannot be bothered to drag one’s carcass over to a proper wired host, praise be Saint Metcalfe. 😜